JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8027 days**.

-And here is a just a random fact -  **To lose one pound of fat, a person has to burn approximately 3,500 calories**.
+And here is a just a random fact -  **One out of five people that eat ice cream binge on ice cream in the middle of the night.
+The person is usually between 18 - 24 years old**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)